-Biden and Trump battle for women who sided with the president last time — and now regret it
+They voted for him and now regret it.
+Why White women are turning away from Trump.

 In Pennsylvania — where more than 6 million ballots were cast in 2016 and Trump won by roughly 44,000 votes — White women said in interviews that they’re fed up with what they consider Trump’s recklessness, divisiveness and lack of empathy for the many Americans they know who are struggling.
 Many said they’ve been disappointed with Trump’s lack of leadership since early in his presidency, but that his mishandling of the coronavirus crisis and encouragement of violence amid protests against racism have either cemented their decision to vote for Biden or have made them even more fiercely supportive of the Democratic candidate.
 Several said that they know they’re the prime target of the Trump campaign’s alarmist messages, but think the country will be more peaceful and stable with Biden in charge.

-“We are unsafe in Trump’s America — and I find it funny that he keeps posting pictures from his America, saying it’s what it’s what’s going to happen in Joe Biden’s America,” said Jennifer Applegate, a 42-year-old mother of two and social worker with a master’s degree who lives in Lancaster.
+“We are unsafe in Trump’s America — and I find it funny that he keeps posting pictures from his America, saying it’s what’s going to happen in Joe Biden’s America,” said Jennifer Applegate, a 42-year-old mother of two and social worker with a master’s degree who lives in Lancaster.
 She voted for Trump in 2016 because he was a political outsider and now plans to vote for Biden.
 “I would do anything to have him not reelected.
 I think this country is a hot mess right now due to him. . . .
 I don’t even think this is about politics right now.
 It’s more of a humanity issue for me.”

 Bell, who has a community college degree and has worked for the answering service for a decade, had expected Clinton to easily win and realized her vote for Trump was a mistake soon after he was elected.
 A longtime Democrat who voted twice for Obama, she had seen Trump as a successful, powerful and charismatic businessman who would bring a different approach to the White House.
 She knew him from his reality TV show, “The Apprentice,” and didn’t learn much more before voting.